speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ## Mulitilevel Queue Scheduling

-- Ready queue is partitioned into separate queues: foreground (interactive) background (batch)
+- **Ready queue is partitioned** into separate **queues**: foreground (interactive) background (batch)
 - Process permanently in a given queue
 - Each queue has its own scheduling algorithm,
-  - foreground – RR
+  - foreground – RR (Round Robin)
-  - background – FCFS
+  - background – FCFS (First come First served)
 - Scheduling must be done between the queues.
-  - Fixed priority preemptive scheduling; i.e., serve all from  foreground then from background.
-Possibility of starvation.
+  - Fixed priority preemptive scheduling; i.e., serve all from  foreground then from background.  (foreground에 하나라도 있으면 그거먼저(preemption) scheduling)
+    - Possibility of starvation.
   - Time slice – each queue gets a certain amount of CPU time  which it can schedule amongst its processes; i.e., 80% to foreground in RR, 20% to background in FCFS
+    - starvation reduces